 Gordon is a tiny town located in the state of Alabama.
 With a population of 295 people and just one neighborhood, Gordon is the 363rd largest community in Alabama.

-Because occupations involving physical labor dominate the local economy, Gordon is generally considered to be a blue-collar town.
-39.67% of the Gordon workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Gordon, you'll notice that it is more blue-collar than most other communities in America.
+39.67% of Gordon’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Gordon is a town of sales and office workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Gordon who work in office and administrative support (23.97%), sales jobs (14.05%), and maintenance occupations (7.44%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Gordon has relatively fewer families with younger children, and/or college students.
 Combined, this makes Gordon a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.